December 4, 2012

 Horse Transport and Slaughter

-The European horsemeat industry centres around Italy, where nearly half of all European horses slaughtered for meat are killed [PDF].
+The European horsemeat industry centres around Italy and Spain, where nearly half of all European horses slaughtered for meat are killed [PDF].

-Each year many tens of thousands of equines are transported to the country from elsewhere in Europe to be butchered.
+Each year, many tens of thousands of equines are transported to Italy from elsewhere in Europe to be butchered.
 Almost half of those animals are killed in the Puglia region in southern Italy; this is also the region with the highest levels of horsemeat consumption.

-Horses are also slaughtered for food at abattoirs in Poland, Spain, France, Belgium, Germany, Sweden and the Netherlands.
+Horses are also slaughtered for food at abattoirs in other European countries such as Poland, Romania, Ireland, France, Germany, Belgium, the United Kingdom and the Netherlands.

 The road to hell: long-distance horse transports in the EU